-It’s the small steps that count… involving employee mood
+It’s the small steps that counts… involving employee mood

 I was able to talk to Mrs Aneta Kuncewicz (HR Business Partner) of Unilever in Kleve, Germany, about the experiences gained in the deployment of this tool: